-Overlaying these growth initiatives is talent.
-Talent ultimately defines our success, and over the past five years we have built a best-in-class management team focused on consistent product execution and operational excellence.
+Overlaying these four strategic initiatives is talent.
+Talent ultimately defines our success, and over the past several years we have built a best-in-class management team.
 This talented team is a significant competitive advantage for our Company.

 Underlying these growth initiatives is a commitment to operational excellence.
-The Company's commitment to operational excellence coupled with its talent, disciplined expense management, improving store operations, and our finance, compliance, legal and human resources areas, forms the strong base necessary to support our long-term growth initiatives.
+The Company's commitment to operational excellence includes disciplined expense management, improving store operations, and combined with our finance, compliance, legal and human resources areas, forms the strong base necessary to support our long-term growth initiatives.